alanesq/CameraWifiMotion/readme.txt

 There is a grid of tick boxes on the right of the main screen, this is a mask to set which parts of the image are used when detecting motion (i.e. only the ticked areas are used).
 This 4 x 3 grid results in mask sections of 16 blocks (4x4)

+NOTE: As the gain increases the motion detection sensativity automatically decreases to compensate for the added noise in the camera image.
+This is to prevent false triggers in low light conditions.

 It also has the following URLs you can use: